ktmeaton/obsidian-public/academic/Eaton et al. 2021 Plagued by a cryptic clock.md

 While this concept has been rigorously explored in other pathogens [@duchene2020TemporalSignalPhylodynamic], it has not been explicitly tested in _Y. pestis_.
 However, researchers have anecdotally mentioned the challenges in reconstructing intra-epidemic diversity.
 For example, isolates from the Second Pandemic dated to the medieval [[Black Death]] (1346-1353) were observed to be indistinguishable clones [@spyrou2016HistoricalPestisGenomes], thus extinguishing any hope of reconstructing the spread of this catastrophic event from genetic evidence.
 Our results develop this issue further by demonstrating that non-informative dates were obtained from populations sampled over a period as long as 84 years.
 This highlights a significant limitation and cautionary note for plague research, as _Y. pestis_ phylogenetic may not be suitable for reconstructing short-term, epidemic events.

-Of the 9 populations with detectable temporal signal, we observed substantial dating conflicts among three of them.

 <div style="page-break-after: always;"></div>

 #### (ii) Conflicting Dates

+We observed considerable node-dating conflicts between X populations.

+Of the 9 populations with detectable temporal signal, we observed substantial dating conflicts among three of them.

 <div style="page-break-after: always;"></div>